aasm/aasm/README.md

 ```
 Replace NAME with the Model name, COLUMN_NAME is optional(default is 'aasm_state').
 This will create a model (if one does not exist) and configure it with aasm block.
-For Active record orm a migration file is added to add aasm state column to table.
+For ActiveRecord orm a migration file is added to add aasm state column to table.

 ### Docker